Sometimes, the media portray beets as some kind of miracle food. But are they actually good for you?

 As with most plant-based foods, micronutrients are not the whole story.

-Beets also contain some powerful polyphenols that exert antioxidant activity in the body; betalains (2).
+Beets also contain some powerful polyphenols that are beneficial for our health called betalains (2).

 There are two types: betanin and betaxanthins.

 Beets also contain nitrate.
-Beets are not unusual in this regard as every vegetable supplies nitrate, but along with leafy greens they are one of the most significant dietary sources.
+Beets are not unusual in this regard as every vegetable supplies nitrate, but they are one of the most significant dietary sources.

 The Health Benefits of Beets